Envel-Nikita-Gutsenkov/streisand/documentation/localization_howto.md

     tor_locale: "en-US"
   fr:
     file_suffix: "-fr"              # appends to the end of a file name
-    language_name: "Français"       # name of the language in the language itself
+    language_name: "Русский"       # name of the language in the language itself
-    tor_locale: "fr"                # edge case for Tor
+    tor_locale: "ru"                # edge case for Tor
 ```

 Localizing gateway instructions